-Swatara State Park: Rail Trail/Bear Hole Loop Professional Review and Guide
+Swatara State Park: Rail Trail/Bear Hole Loop Professional Guide

 "After a short walk along Swopes Valley Road, this hike picks up the Swatara Rail-Trail and follows it northwest for 3 miles to the Sand Siding Trail.
 Here the hike heads to the west, crossing the new bridge over Swatara Creek.
 After crossing the creek, the hike picks up the Bear Hole Trail and follows it for 3 miles back to the parking area.